Geosurf Review

 General Information

 GeoSurf is an Israeli provider of proxies and web scraping tools.
-It can sell you access to a residential proxy network, datacenter and ISP proxies, a VPN, and an API to collect data from various websites.
+It can sell you access to a residential proxy network, datacenter, ISP, mobile proxies, and a VPN.

 GeoSurf has been around for a while.
 It started in 2009, under Israeli company BiScience, to help companies view localized content.
 You’d get an Internet Explorer toolbar, and it’d let you change your location with proxies.
 Even TechCrunch wrote about it – in 2011.
 Funnily enough, GeoSurf still uses that article as a testimonial on its homepage.